kjkellyphys/PETITE/README.md

 # PETITE
-Monte Carlo generator for production of dark sector objects in thick-target experiments PETITE generates electromagnetic showers for incoming electron, positron or photon propagating through a dense medium, and includes the possibility of dark sector particle production.
+PETITE: Package for Electromagnetic Transitions In Thick-target Environments Monte Carlo generator for production of dark sector objects in thick-target experiments PETITE generates electromagnetic showers for incoming electron, positron or photon propagating through a dense medium, and includes the possibility of dark sector particle production.